DEFRA/quke/README.md

 ### Displaying web pages on fail

 Capybara includes the ability to save the source of the current page at any point.
-Quke has been configured so that if you are not using the headless browser and a step should fail it will save the source to file and then use a tool called [Launchy](https://github.com/copiousfreetime/launchy) to open it in your default browser.
+Quke has been configured so that if you are not using a headless browser and a step fails it will save the source to file and then use a tool called [Launchy](https://github.com/copiousfreetime/launchy) to open it in your default browser.

 ### Quit on 5 failures